DasithEdirisinghe/weaviate_doc/README.md

 - Weaviate Modules
 - Role of REST and GraphQL APIs,  etc.

+### Weaviate Schema

+- In order to store data and retrieve them, weaviate uses  data schema which defines the blueprint of how data are stored.
+It consists of classes and properties definitions and how they are related to each other.
+Due to Weaviate’s vectorization modules, the classes and properties you add will be automatically placed in context. [read more](https://weaviate.io/developers/weaviate/current/data-schema/schema-configuration.html)
+- Once weaviate instance is started( Weaviate instance running with the text2vec-contextionary module ), using a weaviate client we can create a schema.
+- After that data can  be imported to schema thorugh weaviate client.
+- Then using GraphQL query, we can retrieve the data.

-I ll walk through the weaviate modules which enables additional functionalities to the vector native database.
+Next I ll walk through the weaviate modules which enables additional functionalities to the vector native database.

 ### Modules

 Weaviate is completely modularized.
 The functionality of the vector native databse can be enhanced by these modules.
 There are mainly two types of modules.
 1. Dense Retrievers  - These modules vectorize the data.
 Which means transform the data into vectors. (ex: text2vec-contextionary, text2vec-transformers, text2vec-openai, multi2vec-clip )
+ 	- I encourage you to go through [text2vec-contextionary](https://weaviate.io/developers/weaviate/current/retriever-vectorizer-modules/text2vec-contextionary.html) to understand how the real world data entities are stored in a vector space

 2. Reader or Generator modules - These modules add additional functionality. (ex : question answering module, text summarization module).
 A Reader module takes the set of relevant documents that are retrieved by the Retriever module, and extracts a piece of relevant information per document.
 A Generator module would, on the other hand, use language generation to generate an answer from the given document